MichaelStott/KivMob/changelog/kivmob.md

 ### Compatibility

-- Android builds using the Gradle bridge should use **kivmob-bridge ≥ 1.0.0**.
+- Android builds using the Gradle bridge should use **kivmob-android-bridge ≥ 1.0.0**.